GarySimons/Gary_Simons/README.md

 ## Deployment

-My site is deployed on Heroku.
+My site is deployed on Heroku and GitHub.

 1. First log onto Heroku.
 2. In the App Name form, create a uniquie app name.